ShawnXiee/references_library/README.md

 ## Contents of Reading Notes
 Click [here](https://github.com/ShawnXiee/references_library/blob/master/note/contents.md) to visit the contents of reading notes for each reference.

-## My Personal Library
+## My Library
-This is a [list](https://github.com/ShawnXiee/references_library/blob/master/references/README.md) of all the references in my personal library.
+This is a [list](https://github.com/ShawnXiee/references_library/blob/master/references/README.md) of all the references in my personal library, you can download these references easily from [here](https://github.com/ShawnXiee/references_library/tree/master/references).

 ## To remove all barriers in the way of science togrther
 Please do me a favour to gather references listed in the [ToGet.md](https://github.com/ShawnXiee/references_library/blob/master/ToGet.md).